burgil/supe-project-creator/README.md

 - `src`: Contains the project's source code (TypeScript).
 - `public`: Public-facing files, including `index.html`.
 - `hotreload`: Configuration and scripts for hot reloading.

+### Recommended Workspace Configuration

+To enhance your development experience, we provide a recommended `.code-workspace` file named after your project.
+This configuration excludes unnecessary files from view, allowing you to focus on your code.

+**Opening the Workspace:**

+1. Locate the `<project-name>.code-workspace` file in your project directory.
+2. Double-click the file to open it in VS Code, or select "Open Workspace" from the VS Code menu and navigate to the file.

+**Benefits of Using the Recommended Workspace:**

+* Streamlined view: Concentrate on your project's essential files, without clutter from `node_modules` and other irrelevant directories.
+* Improved performance: By excluding unnecessary files, you'll experience faster loading times and more efficient search results.

 ## License